5G – New era of the internet

 Researchers have proposed using 5G networks to create virtual reality environments with low latency and high-fidelity visuals that could enable immersive experiences for gamers or remote medical training events for healthcare professionals.

-In addition, the network will enable IoT (Internet of Things) technologies, allowing billions of wireless devices to be connected wirelessly in homes, businesses, cities and countries for automation purposes at virtually no cost.
+Additionally, the network will enable IoT (Internet of Things) technologies, allowing billions of wireless devices to be connected across homes, businesses, cities and countries for automation purposes at virtually no cost.

-Ultimately, with edge computing capabilities built into the technology itself, this could enable developers to create AI applications that can run on 5G networks in near real-time from anywhere in the world, making true artificial intelligence a more realistic reality. sooner than never.
+Ultimately, with edge computing capabilities built into the technology itself, this could enable developers to create AI applications that can run on 5G networks in near real-time from anywhere in the world, making true artificial intelligence a reality sooner than ever before.